Skip to main content

 How does the relative time feature work?

-The relative time feature compares the converted date to the current moment and shows a human-readable difference like "3 hours" or "2 months".
+The Best Answer Hub Timestamp Converter compares the converted date to the current moment and shows a human-readable difference like "3 hours ago" or "in 2 months".
 It calculates the offset in milliseconds between the input date and now, then rounds to the nearest second, minute, hour, day, month, or year.
-If the date is in the past, the value is shown without a sign; future dates display a leading minus.
+Past dates read like "3 hours ago" while future dates read like "in 3 hours", so the direction is always clear.

 What is the Unix epoch?

 The Unix epoch is the reference point from which Unix timestamps are counted: midnight UTC on January 1, 1970.
 A Unix timestamp of zero represents exactly that moment.
-The epoch was chosen by the original Unix developers at Bell Labs because it was a convenient, pre-existing date that predated most computer systems and avoided negative numbers for early dates.
+The epoch was chosen by the original Unix developers at Bell Labs because it predated most computer systems and avoided negative numbers for early dates.
+The Best Answer Hub Timestamp Converter can display any timestamp relative to this origin.

 Is my timestamp data sent to a server?

-No. Your timestamp input never leaves your browser.
-The converter uses only client-side JavaScript to parse and format dates.
-There are no network requests, no analytics pings containing your data, and no cloud processing.
-You can verify this by opening your browser's Network tab in Developer Tools — you will see zero outgoing requests when you convert timestamps.
+No. Your timestamp input never leaves your browser when using the Best Answer Hub Timestamp Converter.
+The tool uses only client-side JavaScript to parse and format dates: there are no network requests, no analytics pings containing your data, and no cloud processing.
+You can verify this by opening the Network tab in Developer Tools and confirming zero outgoing requests when you convert timestamps.

 Why does my timestamp show a date in 1970 or 2050?